Here is a quick guide on how to add a new domain to WPEngine.

-5. Wait (5-10 mins) for the install to be built and the DNS (IP record) to propagate.
+Wait (5-10 mins) for the install to be built and the DNS (IP record) propagate.

-WPEngine has a great built in tool that automatically configures the settings for you in your registrar.
+WPEngine has an excellent built-in tool that automatically configures the settings for you in your registrar.
 Or you can add the values manually (outlined in the next step).

 Using the WPEngine’s DNS values under the Domains tab.

 You will need to replace the current A-record or cName values in your Registrar (e.g., GoDaddy, Namecheap.)
-Most sites use an A-record to point traffic to the website.
-This record is typically first in your DNS list.
+Most sites use an A-record to point traffic to the website, and this record is typically first in your DNS list.

-8. Add the SSL Certificates, select the free Let's Encrypt option for both the domain root and www (unless you want to pay for an SSL certificate).
-It helps if the pointed DNS (steps 6-7) has time properly propagated (5 mins) before creating the certificates, speeding up the overall process.
+Add the SSL Certificates, select the free Let’s Encrypt option for both the domain root and www (unless you want to pay for an SSL certificate).
+It helps if the pointed DNS (steps 6-7) has correctly propagated (5 mins) before creating the certificates, speeding up the overall process.